DanBeard/RETCON/README.md

 These are only needed for building a flashable RETCON image
 - Debian 12+
 - 8GB+ of RAM
-- arm64 envorinment or qemu supported emulation of arm64 and armf
+- arm64 environment or qemu supported emulation of arm64 and armf

 ### Creating & Deploying a RETCON raspi Image